0xc0d/vessel/README.md

 # vessel
-A tiny tool for managing OCI containers written in Go.
+A tiny education-purpose project to create containers, written in Go.

-It basically is a tiny version of docker, but without using containerd or runc.
+It basically is a tiny version of docker, it uses neither [containerd](https://containerd.io/) nor [runc](https://github.com/opencontainers/runc).

+# Features
+Vessel supports:
+* __Control Groups__ for resource restriction (CPU, Memory, Swap, PIDs)
+* __Namespace__ for global system resources isolation (Mount, UTS, Network, IPS, PID)
+* __Union File System__ for branches to be overlaid in a single coherent file system.
+(OverlayFS)

 ## Install